 In 1850, 1860, 1870, and 1880 the U.S. Census asks if the person had married within the preceding year – that year running from June 1st to May 31st.

 Top Posts & Pages

-- The Wartime Films Project: Narrowing the Focus of our User-Centered Design Pilot
+- The Wartime Films Project: Setting Goals and Intended Outcomes for User-Centered Design Pilots

 - National Archives at Boston Collaborates to Digitize Over 900 Popular Photos

 - Sharing historic moments through Google Arts & Culture’s American Democracy Collection